IWH2010/iwh2010.github.io/_posts/2016-01-09-Deep-information.md

 Syntax:

  - IMUL value
- - IMUL dest,value,value
+ - IMUL destination,value,value
- - MUL dest,value
+ - MUL destination,value

-IMUL multiplies either EAX with value (IMUL value) or it multiplies two values and puts them into a destination register (IMUL dest, value, value) or it multiplies a registerwith a value (IMUL dest, value).
+IMUL multiplies either EAX with value (IMUL value) or it multiplies two values and puts them into a destination register (IMUL destination, value, value) or it multiplies a registerwith a value (IMUL destination, value).

 If the multiplication result is too big to fit into the destination register, the O/C flags are set.
 The Z flag can be set, too.